Inspiring and equipping activists to change the world.

 - An award-winning book documenting 80 innovative human rights tactics

-- 49 detailed case studies on practical applications of tactics
+- 49 detailed case studies on practical applications of tactics from around the world

 - A searchable online collection of over 220 innovative tactics